Armalcolite: Properties

 Armalcolite has a general chemical formula (Mg,Fe2+)Ti2O5.
 It forms opaque masses which appear gray (ortho-armalcolite) to tan (para-armalcolite) in reflection, with gray varieties being most common, especially in synthetic samples.
 The crystal structure is the same for the ortho- and para-armalcolite.
 Their chemical composition does not differ significantly, but there is a difference in the MgO and Cr2O3 content which was attributed to dissimilar coloration.
 Armalcolite is a part of the pseudobrookite group which consists of minerals of the general formula X2YO5.
 X and Y are usually Fe (2+ and 3+), Mg, Al, and Ti.
 End members are armalcolite ((Mg,Fe)Ti2O5), pseudobrookite (Fe2TiO5), ferropseudobrookite (FeTi2O5) and "karrooite" (MgTi2O5).
 They are isostructural and all have orthorhombic crystal structure and occur in lunar and terrestrial rocks.

-Chemical composition of most armalcolite samples can be decomposed into a sum of metal oxides as follows: TiO2 (concentration 71–76%), FeO (10–17%), MgO (5.5–9.4%), Al2O3 (1.48-2%), Cr2O3 (0.3-2%) and MnO (0-0.83%).
+Chemical composition of most armalcolite samples can be decomposed into a sum of metal oxides as follows: TiO2 (concentration 71–76%), FeO (10–17%), MgO (5.5–9.4%), Al2O3 (1.48–2%), Cr2O3 (0.3-2%) and MnO (0–0.83%).
 Whereas the titanium content is relatively constant, the ratio of magnesium to iron varies and is usually lower than 1.
-A so-called Cr-Zr-Ca variety of armacolite is distinguished which has an elevated content of Cr2O3 (4.3–11.5%), ZrO2 (3.8–6.2%) and CaO (3-3.5%).
+A so-called Cr-Zr-Ca variety of armalcolite is distinguished which has an elevated content of Cr2O3 (4.3–11.5%), ZrO2 (3.8–6.2%) and CaO (3–3.5%).
 These varieties are not distinct and intermediate compositions are also found.
-The iron-poor (magnesium-rich) modification of armacolite has the same crystal structure and occurs in the Earth's crust as the mineral unofficially named "karrooite".
+The iron-poor (magnesium-rich) modification of armalcolite has the same crystal structure and occurs in the Earth's crust as the mineral unofficially named "karrooite".

 Most titanium is present in armalcolite in the 4+ state, owing to the reducing synthesis environment, but there is a significant fraction of Ti3+ in lunar samples.
 The Ti3+/Ti4+ ratio in armalcolite can serve as an indicator of fugacity (effective partial pressure) of oxygen during the mineral's formation.
 It also allows one to distinguish lunar and terrestrial armalcolite, as Ti3+/Ti4+ = 0 for the latter.